Kubernetes Pods and Deployments - Missing Startup Probe 502

 - kubectl rollout restart: Triggers a rolling restart without changing the image.
 Useful for picking up ConfigMap changes.

 - Startup probes are mandatory for applications with warm-up times greater than 30 seconds.
-Without them, liveness probes kill containers during boot.
+Without them, liveness probes kill the container during boot.

 Interview Questions on This Topic